Andy McCarthy and The Plot to Destroy A Presidency

 Anyway, so he was there.

-He went after, he successfully prosecuted the blind shake case.
+He went after, he successfully prosecuted the blind Shake case.

-And when pressed, if he saw it, he said the use of these counterintelligence powers and law enforcement processes in our political process, which is never supposed to happen, and then he goes on to explain that what he saw as the difference in the quality of justice that was afforded the Clinton camp over emails and the Trump campaigns, the ledge ties to Russia that led to the Mueller investigation.
+And then he goes on to explain that what he saw as the difference in the quality of justice that was afforded the Clinton camp over her emails and the Trump campaigns, the led ties to Russia that led to the Mueller investigation.

-He said at every investigation, investigators always think that their bad guys are the worst bad guys in the history of bad guys, and what you always need is the adult supervision of leadership in the headquarters.
+He said in every investigation, investigators always think that their bad guys are the worst bad guys in the history of bad guys.

 Now think about this.